rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 |idp| to be relevant to the service provider, which is Rackspace.

-.. note:: For help configuring third-party identity providers (such as Active Directory Federation Services, Okta, and others), refer to :ref:`Configure Third-Party SAML providers<index-configuring-3p-saml-ug>`.
+.. note:: For help configuring third-party identity providers (such as Active Directory&reg; Federation Services, Okta&reg;, and others), refer to :ref:`Configure Third-Party SAML providers<index-configuring-3p-saml-ug>`.

 Parts of the SAML assertion
 ---------------------------

 This section describes the relevant parts of the previous SAML assertion.
-According to the SAML protocol, the assertion itself is wrapped in a ``<saml2p:Response />`` element that begins on line 2.
+According to the SAML protocol, a ``<saml2p:Response />`` element that begins on line 2 wraps the assertion itself.
 The actual assertion (``<saml2p:Assertion />``) begins on line 34.

 - **Issuer (37)**: The issuer is the system that generated (or issued) the assertion.
 This is identified as a URI.

 - **Signature (38 - 57)**: The XML signature of the assertion part of the request.
-The signature verifies that that the assertion is indeed produced by the issuer.
+The signature verifies that that the issuer indeed produces the assertion.

 - **Subject (58 - 63)**: The subject identifies the identity (or user)
   that the assertion is about.

-- **AuthnStatement (64 - 69)**: The AuthnStatement contains details about how the
+- **AuthnStatement (64 - 69)**: The ``AuthnStatement`` contains details
-  subject is authenticated.
+  about the authentication of the subject.

 - **AttributeStatement (70 - 91)**: This section contains a list of arbitrary
   attributes associated with the subject.
 Each attribute in the list is a